kaleguy/scraper-api/README.md

 ## Swagger-JSDoc and Swagger-Test

 Using the swagger-jsdoc module allows you to document your code inline with Swagger YAML:
+(The example below below is for the example Open Weather API endpoint.

 ```
   /**